ShanksAk/Neptune/README.md

 # Neptune
-Applying Power Law Research to Simple project
+Applied the Paper Law Units Avoidance Research to multilple scenarios to see how it performs.

 Research Paper: http://motion.cs.umn.edu/PowerLaw/KSG-PowerLaw.pdf